Together, we can alleviate suffering.

 Campaigns

-UNHCR’s Global Ramadan campaign aids refugees with essential relief items and raises awareness, alongside Sadaqat Jariyah initiatives focusing on water scarcity.
+UNHCR’s Global Ramadan campaign aids refugees with essential relief items and raises awareness, alongside Sadaqah Jariyah initiatives focusing on water scarcity.

 Read More